tisserasuneth/myClientBook/README.md

            - Apple Core Data will be implemented later on Authentication : Firebase Authentication
+           - Minimum security requirements for better protection to be added

-Functionality to be added: More Secure Passwords, Error Handling
+Functionality to be added as of now: More Secure Passwords, Error Handling